Hawaiian Electric Industries, Inc. (HE): Porter's Five Forces [11-2024 Updated]

 Hawaiian Electric Industries, Inc. (HE) - Porter's Five Forces: Threat of substitutes

-Rising popularity of solar and alternative energy sources
+Growing popularity of solar panels and energy storage solutions

 Hawaiian Electric Industries, Inc. (HE) - Porter's Five Forces: Threat of new entrants